cdemetriadis/Thrustmaster-T300-Steering-Wheel-Emulator/control-bindings.md

-# Button Mapping
+# Wheel Control Bindings

-Here are all the control bindings I've set in Assetto Corsa Competizione.
+Here are all the control bindings I've set in **Assetto Corsa Competizione**.
 These are mapped for the Playstation DualShock 4 controller.

 | Wheel          | PlayStation     | Assetto Corsa Competizione |
 | -------------- | --------------- | -------------------------- |